ADA compliance for college websites - what to know in 2025

 Headings are HTML elements that help communicate the structure of a webpage's content.
 They range from H1 to H6, with H1 being the highest level heading and H6 being the lowest.

 Along with assisting visually distinguishing content sections, heading tags also provide a clear hierarchy that aids in navigation and comprehension, especially for screen reader users.
-With a proper heading hierarchy, students with disabilities can efficiently navigate through the content and better understand the overall structure of a web page.

 It’s important to signify headings in code by using the appropriate HTML tags, rather than just altering the font size or style.